 Greek and Latin Prizes

 The department gives awards to students studying Greek and Latin.

-An Introduction to Greek Tragedy
+Introduction to the Greek Language

-Latin Literature: Catullus and the Lyric Spirit
+Catullus & Lyric Spirit